actfree/freerbeing/content/en/home/hero.md

 +++

-Exploring useful themes, tools and techniques for supporting modern life, and experiencing Truth, based in classical spirituality
+Exploring useful themes, tools and techniques for supporting and deepening modern life, and experiencing Truth, based in classical spirituality